zowe/docs-site/docs/user-guide/api-mediation/configuration-extender-passtickets.md

 API clients can use various supported methods such as a Zowe JWT token or client certificate to access an API service even if the API service itself does not support the JWT token or client certificate.

-When an API client provides a valid authentication method to the API ML, the API Gateway generates a valid PassTicket for any API service that supports PassTickets.
-A PassTickets is a one-time only password that is generated for a specific user ID.
-PassTickets can be used only once and expire within 10 minutes of being generated.
+When an API client provides a valid authentication method to API ML, the API Gateway generates a valid PassTicket for any API service that supports PassTickets.
+A PassTicket is a one-time only password that is generated for a specific user ID.
 The API Gateway uses the PassTicket to access that API service.
 The API Gateway provides the user ID and password in the Authorization header of the HTTP requests using the [Basic authentication scheme](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication#Basic_authentication_scheme).